-When looking for the best sermon notes journal to record the dates, times, bible passages or Bible study messages, there are a few essential points that have to be considered if you want to choose the ideal sermon journal to suit your needs.
+When looking for a weekly sermon notes journal to record the dates, times, bible passages or Bible study messages, there are a few essential points that have to be considered if you want to choose the ideal sermon journal to suit your needs.

 First of all you have to consider the main functions of a journal – to record the facts as you experience them at any given moment.
 In the case of a sermon journal this is usually (but not always) a Sunday morning church service.

 However it could also be for a bible study group or youth group – age is no barrier to keeping a journal for your bible messages or points of interest.

 Indeed a sermon notebook for kids is an ideal tool for them to write down their own questions perhaps to be asked after the message has been preached.

 Anyone who keep a diary will most appreciate the value to be gained from recording in your own words the events of the day – or even the hour.